Orlando's Ivanhoe Village Main Street

 Want to know what makes Orlando special?
 Theme parks and attractions are part of the equation, but ask any local, and they'll point you to charming neighborhoods and nearby cities with dining, nightlife, shopping and culture worth experiencing time and again.
 Adjacent to the heart of downtown Orlando and part of the Orlando Main Streets program, Ivanhoe Village Main Street is one of them — here's why!

-Encompassing historic neighborhoods, acclaimed dining, cultural venues, specialty shopping, funky street art and one of Florida's best hospitals, Ivanhoe Village is the sort of community that has something for everyone — unless you're looking for the "same old, same old."
+Encompassing historic neighborhoods, acclaimed dining, cultural venues, specialty shopping, funky street art and lots of indie flair, Ivanhoe Village Main Street is the sort of community that has something for everyone — unless you're looking for the "same old, same old."
 It’s nestled between downtown Orlando’s core and the vibrant Mills 50 district.

 The area is centered by its namesake, Lake Ivanhoe, and the surrounding homes are part of the National Register of Historic Places.
 Despite that designation, this vibrant community doesn't live in the past, with numerous new restaurants, shops, apartments, condominiums and other construction springing up in recent years.

 Like most of Orlando's urban core, Ivanhoe Village is also awash with natural beauty thanks to tree-lined streets and a robust parks system that present numerous opportunities for walking and biking.
 What's more, the community connects to the Orlando Urban Trail, a 3-mile path that runs from Lake Highland in Orlando to Mead Botanical Garden in Winter Park, including six gorgeous lakes.

 Learn more: Orlando Ecotourism

-Gourmet takes on comfort food classics is integral to Orlando's homegrown dining scene, and Ivanhoe Village's White Wolf Cafe & Bar has been at the forefront of that movement since 1991.
+Gourmet takes on comfort food classics is integral to Orlando's homegrown dining scene, and Ivanhoe Village Main Street’s White Wolf Cafe & Bar has been at the forefront of that movement since 1991.
 It's also one of Orlando's most in-demand brunch spots, serving breakfast, lunch and dinner daily.

-As good as Ivanhoe Village's dining is, the nightlife is even better.
+As good as Ivanhoe Village Main Street’s dining is, the nightlife is even better.
 Take The Imperial at Washburn Imports, for example.
 By day, it sells furniture, but at night, it transforms into one of Orlando's hottest speakeasies, offering a wide range of craft beer and wine.

 Learn more: Orlando Speakeasies

-Officially part of Ivanhoe Village Main Street but also easily accessible from downtown’s Mills 50 district, beautiful Loch Haven Park is a nexus of art and culture in Orlando.
+Officially part of Ivanhoe Village Main Street but also easily accessible from downtown’s Mills 50 district, beautiful Loch Haven Cultural Park is a nexus of art and culture in Orlando.
 It's anchored by the Orlando Museum of Art, which was founded in 1924 and hosts a dozen or more rotating exhibits every year.

 Learn more: Orlando Arts, Culture & History

-Culture aficionados will find even more to love here, including The Mennello Museum of American Art, Orlando Shakespeare Theater and the headquarters for Orlando Ballet, which performs at downtown Orlando's Dr. Phillips Center for the Performing Arts.
+Culture aficionados will find even more to love here, including The Mennello Museum of American Art, Orlando Shakespeare Theater (aka Orlando Shakes) and the headquarters for Orlando Ballet, which performs at downtown Orlando's Dr. Phillips Center for the Performing Arts.
 Loch Haven Park is also home to the STEM-focused Orlando Science Center and the Orlando Repertory Theatre (aka Orlando Rep), both of which are geared toward kids and their families.
 You can even visit the Orlando Fire Museum while you’re there!

-For years, Ivanhoe Village's main lakefront shopping district was locally known as Antique Row.
+For years, Ivanhoe Village Main Street’s primary lakefront shopping district was locally known as Antique Row.
 Not only can you still get in some quality antiquing when you visit the area, but that retro mindset has influenced many of the newer retail options that evolved with the area's dining and nightlife.

 Learn more: Orlando Shopping

-Of course, Ivanhoe Village boasts many forward-looking retailers, too, including clothiers, gift shops, jewelers and other options, plus an array of fitness and beauty providers.
+Of course, Ivanhoe Village boasts many forward-looking retailers, too, including clothiers, gift shops, jewelers and a world-class wine shop, plus an array of fitness and beauty providers.
 Some of the best include Tim’s Wine Market, The Barefoot Spa and Project 7 Yoga.
 Check out this popular district the next time you're in Orlando!